jyotirsai/quadcopter-v1/README.md

 This formula can be used to calculate the compatibility between different motors and ESC’s.

-“As an example, a 1300mAh 100C battery would have a safe continuous current draw of 130A (130,000mA).
-Dividing this number by four (as a quadcopter has four motors) it is apparent that 32.5A is the maximum current draw per motor that this battery can continuously supply.”
-From this information, it would be best to purchase an ESC capable of 30-35A.
-When purchasing a capable motor, it is a good idea to multiply the maximum current draw of the motors by 75%, and the resulting value should be less than or equal to 32.5 A.

 Yellow XT60 are common LiPo battery connectors used for 3S-6S batteries.

 Use a LiPo bag to prevent fires during storage and charge.